robwco/workshop-marketing/index.md

 description: "The best frontend design projects on the web.
 Every morning Robert finds the top 6 job posts for project-seeking website designers."
 layout: default
 meta_title: "Workshop - Get frontend design project referrals"
-meta_description: "So basically, it's a newsletter and forum that I built one day when I was having trouble finding projects for my frontend design business.
-I wished there was a service that would send me the emails of all those clients looking for UX design on job boards.
+meta_description: "So basically, it's a newsletter I built when I was having trouble finding frontend design projects.
+I wished I could pay someone to send me the emails of all those clients looking for UX design on job boards.
 So I built it myself. ¯\_(ツ)_/¯"
 ---

 <style>